DavesCodeMusings/CloudPi/docs/configure-static-ip.md

 There are a very few domain names that are reserved for private use.
 The ones I'm aware of are .home and .local.
 The .local domain is used for auto-configured DNS, so you should avoid really avoid it.
 That leaves .home.
 Because of this, .home is the domain name used by default in the Ansible playbook.
 You can override it.

 ## Overriding Defaults in the Ansible Playbook
-Because there's no way to guess what hostname you might want, the default in the Ansible playbook is to use the one already assigned to the system.
+Because there's no way to guess what hostname you might want, the Ansible playbook will default to the one already assigned to the system.
+(Not very useful, but it keeps you from doing any damage.)
 You'll need to override the value to actually change the hostname.
 This can be done in one of two ways:

 1. You can edit the `configure-hostname.yml` playbook and provide a new value for the `host` variable.
 2. You can override the variable on the command-line.

 To override a variable's value, you use the [`--extra-vars` command-line option](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#defining-variables-at-runtime).
 There's also an example in the playbook's comments to help you.

-## Running the Playbook to Change the Hostname
+## Changing the Hostname
 First, copy the [configure-hostname.yml](https://github.com/DavesCodeMusings/CloudPi/blob/main/configure-hostname.yml) playbook locally.
 Then run it using the `--extra-vars` command-line option to specify your preferred hostname.

 Here's an example: